chat-app-architecture/chat_api_ruby/components/chat/README.md

 # Chat Engine

-Chat Engine is a plugin that allows Storns to manage `Group` and `GroupMessage` models/tables.
+Chat Engine is a plugin that allows Stonks to manage `Group` and `GroupMessage` models/tables.

 - [Chat Engine](#chat-engine)
   - [Installation](#installation)